 - Thailand-Singapore by aircraft, Singapore-Fremantle, HMT Tamaroa.

-Cyril Vidler was a POW in Java when selected to work on the Burma-Thai Railway with Robertson Force, Java Party No, 5A.
+Cyril Vidler was a POW in Java when selected to work on the Burma end of Burma-Thai Railway with Robertson Force, Java Party No, 5A.

 Cyril was one of 4 men from the 2/4th in this party – Ted Cosson, Merve Wilkinson and Les Lee (who was absorbed into Party 5A having been transported to Singapore with Party 4 and remaining behind because he was taken ill).

 Also read about Java and Blackforce and how Cyril became a POW in Java.

 At the end of war, Cyril was recovered from Bangkok.

 Cyril Vidler, a popular young man and sportsman tragically died 9th June 1947 at Hollywood Hospital unable to recover from the ravages of being a prisoner of Japanese for three and a half years.